acc1729/anethaathira/characters/people.md

 He has five commanders, as well as two main armies.
 The Doves are tasked with recruitment, while the Crows are tasked with putting out Ballos' servants and the impure undead.

+## Alfred Caius

+### Region: Placus, Kimnuseia
+### Mayor of Placus

+The mayor of Placus is a portly, well-off individual skilled in the arts of insight and persuasion.
+He has kept the town of Placus prosperous and well-guarded, though the satelite towns don't have as much in the way of defense.
+The mayor has had a good relation with ardents of Ceretedefini, but recently that has changed due to Karst's northward aggression.
+He is planning a full surrender to Karst Jahui.
+The Iron Branch's forces are much to strong for a city with no army to withstand, and support from the mainland is scant.

 ## Cree Nightshade

 ### Region: Kimnuseia